gliderlabs/registrator/README.md

 As you can see by either the Consul or etcd source files, writing a new registry backend is easy.
 Just follow the example set by those two.
 It boils down to writing an object that implements this interface:

-	type ServiceRegistry interface {
+	type RegistryAdapter interface {
+		Ping() error
 		Register(service *Service) error
 		Deregister(service *Service) error
 		Refresh(service *Service) error
 	}

-Then add your constructor (for example `NewZookeeperRegistry`) to the factory function `NewServiceRegistry` in `registrator.go`.
+Then add a factory which accepts a uri and returns the registry adapter, and register that factory with the bridge like `bridge.Register(new(Factory), "<backend_name>")`.

 ## Backend specific features